zulip/zulip/templates/zerver/help/add-an-alert-word.md

 # Alert words

 Zulip lets you to specify **alert words or phrases** that notify you whenever the alert word is included in a message.
+Alert words are case-insensitive.

+### Add an alert word or phrase

+{start_tabs}

 {settings_tab|alert-words}